CABLE-LSM/CABLE/documentation/docs/user_guide/tutorial/uber_quick_guide.md

 ACCESS-CM2 uses a version of CABLE that is closer to the HEAD of the trunk at the time of writing (December 2019).

-For a more detailed discussion of CABLE offline please see [CableUserGuide](https://trac.nci.org.au/trac/cable/wiki/CableUserGuide) from the User Guide.
+For a more detailed discussion of CABLE offline please see [CableUserGuide](https://trac.nci.org.au/trac/cable/wiki/CableUserGuide).